-- Can you open a foreign broker account?
+- Can you open an international broker account?

-- What could be the tricks a broker can pull if it advertises accessible markets?
+- Name a few tricks a broker can pull when it advertises international markets!

 - True or false: German Stock Exchange only provides German stocks.
 Why?

-Don't forget that, you can check which broker is available in your country by using our questionnaire,
+Don't forget, you can check which broker is available in your country by using the broker finder.